Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Not recommended.
 There are much better values on the market where gaming chairs are concerned.

-This is a great-looking, comfortable chair, and we wanted to like it, but…we don’t.
+This is a great-looking, comfortable chair, and we wanted to like it, but…we didn’t.
 There are many reasons why, but let’s start with what the chair gets right to try to present a balanced view:

 First, as we said, it looks great.
-All black with silver accents at the base and that edgy look that racing style seats are known for.
-The all black helps with the chair’s aesthetic flexibility too, because often, gaming chairs are multi-color, and the colors chosen can frequently clash with whatever existing home décor scheme you may have.
+All black with silver accents at the base and that edgy look that racing-style seats are known for.
+The all-black helps with the chair’s aesthetic flexibility, too, because gaming chairs are often multi-color, and the colors chosen can frequently clash with whatever existing home décor scheme you may have.

 Even better, the chair utilizes an aluminum base and is one of the few Viva models that supports more than 250 pounds (this is another one with a 350-pound limit, like their disastrous Big and Tall office chair).